gestylinaga/gestywiki/docs/Markdown.md

 # Markdown

-- Language for viewing plaintext in a web browser
+- A lightweight language for formatting plaintext, viewable in a web browser
+    - Language Features:
+        - Headings
+        - Numbered/Bulleted Lists
+        - Checklists
+        - Tables
+        - Images
+        - Links
+        - Emoji support
+- Often used for README's (README.md)
+    - ie: Github and Gitlab
 - Very simple syntax, easy to learn
     - "EZ mode HTML"
 - Everything you're reading in this wiki is written in markdown
 - Easy conversion to pdf or html if needed
-    + see Pandoc
+    - see Pandoc

 [Syntax Cheatsheet Link](mdCheatsheet.md)